Your Top Six Financial Indicators

 On the other hand, you can’t lose yourself in the unending barrage of data.
-As a manager, business owner or executive, it’s your job to see the bigger picture that all of the pixels paint for you.
-With more analytics available, and the intelligence of data visualization and enterprise-fed insights, you have the ability to track numbers, trends, metrics and performance like never before.
+As a manager, business owner, or executive, it’s your job to see the bigger picture that all of the pixels paint for you.
+With more analytics available, and the intelligence of data visualization and enterprise-fed insights, you have the ability to track numbers, trends, metrics, and performance like never before.

 If you’re a CEO or business owner, we recommend your dashboards include these key indicators:

-Net Profit Margin
+KPI #1: Net Profit Margin

 Divide net profit by net sales and you’ll have the number that reveals the efficiency with which your company converts its revenue into profits.
-It’s the percentage of revenue remaining after all operating expenses, interest, taxes and preferred stock dividends (if any) have been deducted from your company’s total revenue.
+It’s the percentage of revenue remaining, after all operating expenses, interest, taxes, and preferred stock dividends (if any) have been deducted from your company’s total revenue.

-Gross Profit Margin
+KPI #2: Gross Profit Margin

-This what we refer to when we talk about the “bottom line.”
-It’s a readily available metric of the business’ financial health and measures the ratio of your profit to your gross revenues.
+This is what we refer to when we talk about the “bottom line.”
+It’s a readily available metric of the business’s financial health and measures the ratio of your profit to your gross revenues.
 With adequate GPM, you’ll know if the business can pay its operating and other expenses and still build for the future.
 It’s also a great way to compare your productivity against your competitors.

-Your Industry Metrics
+KPI #3: Your Industry Metrics

 Every industry has its own set of indicators that help drive profits.
 Pick 1-3 indicators that represent the metrics for yours.
 As a company leader, you’ll do well to compare these metrics with those of your competitors on a regular basis.